model-checking/rust-lean-models/README.md

 - Run `lake update` in the terminal.

-- Import the packages and open the namespaces"
+- Import the packages and open the namespaces in your Lean files (see `RustLeanModels\ProofTutorial.lean`)

     ```
     import RustLeanModels.Basic